Amit-Baviskar/Inspiring-Healthy-Lifestyles-through-Insights_Bellafir/README.md

 The overarching mission of Bella Beat is to Empower Women by providing them with insightful knowledge about their health and daily habits.
 To uncover new avenues for growth, we are tasked with delving into the analysis of data sourced from smart devices.
 This analysis holds the potential to significantly contribute to the development of the company's marketing strategy.

 # TOOLS -
 --> PRE DATA CLEANING  - EXCEL
 --> POST DATA CLEANING AND DATA ANALYSIS - Mysql

 # PROMBLE STATEMENT -

- COUNT Number Of Unquie User In FitBand According To Following Activities
+1. Finding the Number Of Users in Bella  Beat Using Different Datasets?
-## For finding activity level and calories burnt and also clean the data
+2. To Find The Relationship Between Calories And Total Steps?
-## For finding activity level and calories burnt
+3. To Find And Analyze the Relation Between Total Step And Sedentary Minutes?
--- Calcuate Time Spent On Activity Per Day
+4. Examine The Active And Sedentary Minutes In the Daily Part Of Life Of Users.

--- Calculation Of Most Active Weekday (On Average)
+5. Calculation Of The Most Active Week Day On Average?

-#to calculate average of total steps, total distance, calories
+6. Find The Relation between Average Sleep On Weekdays.